-You will need to provide the 7 digit identification number(s) located on your certificate(s) of compliance issued by your county in order to claim the farmland preservation credit using Schedule FC-A. For more information contact DATCP at (608) 224-4621.
+You will need to provide the 7 digit identification number(s) located on your certificate(s) of compliance issued by your county in order to claim the farmland preservation credit using Schedule FC-A. For more information contact DATCP at (608) 224-4621, (608) 224-4611 or DATCPWorkingLands@wisconsin.gov.